DKB-004/Markowitz_portfolio./README.md

 to find the optimal combination of 5 Nifty 50 stocks that maximises risk-adjusted return (Sharpe ratio).

-I built this as part of my self-learning journey in financial mathematics during my MSc Mathematics program.

 ---

 ## What is Markowitz Portfolio Theory?